Build Strong Mental Health One Bite at a Time: A Day at the Farmer’s Market with Winnie the Pooh

 I smiled, knowing Pooh already knew my story — how I spent 20 years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 Those struggles left me feeling so powerless that I tried to end my life.
 But in that darkest moment, I discovered something life-changing: mental health is the key to overcoming any challenge.

-Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge — so you can take control of your emotions, overcome challenges and build the life you really want!
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge — so you can take charge of your emotions, overcome challenges and build the life you really want.

 And yes — food plays a surprisingly powerful role in that journey.
 It’s a tool we use every day to strengthen our mental health from the inside out.